Reading time: 10 minutes

 The Bible describes a new kingdom that will arise in the end times with political, military and economic power.
-To secure its control over the earth, it will attempt to crush both Jews and Christians who continue giving their allegiance to God.
+To secure its control over the earth, it’ll try crushing both Jews and Christians who continue giving their allegiance to God.
 This entity would eventually dominate the world and exterminate all opposition unless Jesus personally returned to earth and destroyed it.

 The Old and New Testaments give us images of this entity, referring to it as a beast, a horn, a man, an animal and so on.
-In this article we will examine scriptures that describe this entity and speculate about what it may be.
+In this article we’ll examine scriptures that describe this entity and speculate about what it may be.

 Let us begin by examining Daniel’s interpretation of Nebuchadnezzar’s dream about a large statue of a man.
 Its head was pure gold, its chest and arms were silver, its belly and thighs bronze, its legs iron, and its feet a combination of iron and baked clay.
 A rock struck the feet of the statue, causing the entire statue to crumble, then the rock became a huge mountain that filled the earth.
 Daniel then told Nebuchadnezzar the interpretation.

-“You, O king, are the king of kings.
-The God of heaven has given you dominion and power and might and glory; in your hands he has placed mankind and the beasts of the field and the birds of the air.
+“Your Majesty, you are the king of kings.
+The God of heaven has given you dominion and power and might and glory; in your hands he has placed all mankind and the beasts of the field and the birds in the sky.
 Wherever they live, he has made you ruler over them all.
-You are that head of gold” (Dan 2:36-38).
+You are that head of gold” (Dan.
+2:37-38).

 The Israelites were captives in Babylon from 605 BC to 536 BC, and Nebuchadnezzar was king of Babylon during most of that time (626 BC to 539 BC).
 Israelites from the royal family and nobility were taken to Babylon to serve in the king’s palace, which is how Daniel came to serve Nebuchadnezzar.